 How retailers are adapting to the customer and technology trends

 Current trends are encouraging retailers to reinvent the shopping experience, both in-store and in digital commerce.
 Technology allows them to connect with customers much closer and more innovatively.
-Here are some examples:
+Here are some examples of immersive retail:

 More attractive experiences

 Thanks to the rise of virtual and augmented reality-based digital interactions, consumer preferences have been created with their favorite brands through immersive retail experiences.